hugobaudchon/object-detection-project/README.md

 ```
 python client/yolo_client.py [tcp_ip_adress] --port 8765 --model [/path/to/model/weights.pt]
 ```
-After integrating all these components we can see that as result our duckiebot successfully stops whenever it sees a duckie (or any object specified to detect in the [object_detection_node.py](packages/object_detection/src/object_detection/object_detection_node.py) in the self.duckie_class_id):
+After integrating all these components we can see that as result our duckiebot successfully stops whenever it sees a duckie (or any object specified to detect in the [object_detection_node.py](packages/object_detection/src/object_detection/object_detection_node.py) in the `self.duckie_class_id`):

 ![video](images/video.gif)

+## Description of Code Architecture

+There are two important files, the [object detection node itself](packages/object_detection/src/object_detection/object_detection_node.py) and the [`yolo_client.py`](packages/client/yolo_client.py) which runs the YOLO model on the laptop.

+Things happen in the following sequence in this architecture:
+* ROS obj det node: collects camera images
+* ROS obj det node: sends images over TCP socket to the laptop
+* `yolo_client.py`: receives images over TCP socket from the robot
+* `yolo_client.py`: processes images via YOLO to produce bounding box info
+* `yolo_client.py`: sends bounding box info as JSON back over TCP to the robot
+* ROS obj det node: receives bounding box JSON from `yolo_client.py`
+* ROS obj det node: determines what motor commands to send via DTPS as a result of the bounding box info

 ## Common Issues

 1. Make sure that extraneous directories aren't being copied over to fill up the robot's storage (e.g. venvs)
-2. Make sure that the camera of the duckiebot is working, otherwise when running the code above you can get "Queue empty" message.
+2. Make sure that the camera node of the duckiebot is actually running/working (e.g. by checking the dashboard), otherwise when running the code above you will get repeated "Queue empty" messages.